tygershark/Gravity-Forms-No-CAPTCHA-reCAPTCHA/gravity-forms-no-captcha-recaptcha/trunk/README.txt

 Yes.

-= What versions of Gravity Forms/WordPress have you tested this with? =
+= What versions of Gravity Forms/WordPress have you formally tested this with? =

 * Gravity Forms: 1.8.19
-* WordPress: 4.0.0, 4.0.1
+* WordPress: 4.0.0, 4.0.1, 4.1.0

+= Can I have multiple No CAPTCHA reCAPTCHA fields on one page? =

+Normally this situation comes up if you have more than one Gravity Form with CAPTCHA on one page.
+As of version 1.0.2 this is supported.

 == Screenshots ==

-TODO: Screenshots

-== Roadmap + To-do Items ==

-* Push out to WordPress plugin communities for testing/code review
-* Better documentation, Screenshots/etc.
-* Addition of composer.json (maybe)
-* Light/dark reCAPTCHA theme support (now only light supported)
-* Hooks/filters for customizing things like error message, etc.
-* Localization/internationalization support (ideally get someone's help who knows what they're doing)
-* Perhaps Submit to WordPress Plugin Repository
-* Add proper uninstaller (uninstall.php)
+1. Plugin in action on contact form
+2. Plugin administrative settings page with "Site" and "Secret" key settings
+3. Adding the No CAPTCHA field to the Gravity Forms form builder

 == Changelog ==

+= 1.0.3 =
+* Updated README.txt documentation
+* Added README.txt documentation to README.md and CHANGELOG.md
+* Added icon, banner, and screenshots
+* Re-organized assets into "trunk" and "assets" directories
+* Prepping to submit to WordPress Plugin Directory

 = 1.0.2 =
 * Added theme support (light/dark)